Mean field control and finite dimensional approximation for regime-switching jump diffusions: Finite agent centralized control problem

 \begin{proof} In a setting without regime switches, comparison principle for the viscosity solution of \eqref{eq:HJB-n} is true \cite{pham-viscosity}.
 Consequently the comparison principle when the regime switches are present follows just as in the Proof of Proposition~\ref{thm:comparison}.
 Then by an application of the Stochastic Perron's method \cite{bayraktar-li, stoch-perron} we have uniqueness of $u^N$.
-Lipschitz continuity, which we prove below, too follows from classical results (see e.g. \cite{buckdahn}).